Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Introduction

 The abundance of \somename found at high redshift raises a key question of whether we can see the relics of these systems in the local Universe.
 If the gas showing abnormal abundances at high redshift later formed stars, one might expect to observe such abundance patterns in certain populations of old stars.
 Interestingly, it has been known for a long time that stars in globular clusters (GCs) of the Milky Way (MW) exhibit peculiar abundances in light elements, including He, C, N, O, Na, Mg, Al, and so forth \citep{Gratton_2004}.
 In addition, many of these GCs are estimated to have formed at $z>4$ \citep[e.g.,][]{VandenBerg_2013}, which coincides with the redshift of \somename that are still actively forming stars at the time of \jwst observations.
 It has been suggested that the deep gravitational potentials of proto-GCs had allowed them to imprint the anomalous chemical abundances in their stars.
 Observations of local GCs have revealed a spread of chemical abundances related to the multiple populations of stars \citep[e.g.,][and references therein]{Smith_gcmetrev_1987,Kraft_gcchemrev_1994,Gratton_nao_2001}. { Traditionally, stars in GCs have been split into two generations, those with light element abundances similar to MW field stars at the same iron abundances (1G), and those with enhanced N, Na, and depleted O (2G) \citep[see][for recent reviews on the subject]{bastian2018, gratton2019, milone2022}.
-Note that there are stars occupying the transition zone between these two generations, suggesting that they may not be born from exactly discrete star-forming events.
 Depending on the mass of the cluster, light-element anomalies may extend to an enhancement in Al and depletion in Mg, and, in extreme cases, an enhancement in K \citep[e.g., in the massive GCs, NGC~2419, NGC~2808, NGC~5139, and NGC~4833;][]{cohen2012, mucciarelli2012, mucciarelli2015, meszaros2020, carretta2021}.
 Importantly, the fraction of chemically peculiar stars in a GC strongly correlates with the cluster mass \citep[see e.g.,][]{Milone2017,milone_hegc_2018,bastian2018, gratton2019}.
 This correlation is noticeably tighter if the cluster's initial (i.e., before evaporation and tidal shredding) mass is considered \citep[see e.g., Figures 6 and 4 in][respectively]{gratton2019, Belokurov2023}.
 While the nucleosynthetic site is debated, these anomalies are clear evidence of the CNO cycle, NeNa and MgAl chains operating at ever-increasing temperatures between the formation of 1G and 2G stars.
-Suggested sites have included WR stars, AGB stars \citep{Ventura2001,dantona_2023}, fast-rotating massive stars \citep[see e.g.,][]{Maeder2006, Prantzos2006}, interactive massive binaries \citep[][]{deMink2009}, very massive stars \citep[VMSs, see e.g.,][]{Vink2018}, super-massive stars \citep[SMSs, see e.g.,][]{Denissenkov2014,Prantzos2017}.
-Most recently, extremely massive (EMSs) and AGB stars have both been shown to explain the exceptionally high N abundances found at high-$z$ \textit{and} to achieve temperatures high enough to reach the MgAl chain in massive GCs \citep{Gieles_gcmp_2025,Nandal_2025}.}
+Suggested sites have included WR stars, AGB stars \redtxt{\citep{Ventura2001,dantona_2023,will_nomore}}, fast-rotating massive stars \citep[see e.g.,][]{Maeder2006, Prantzos2006}, interactive massive binaries \citep[][]{deMink2009}, very massive stars \citep[VMSs, see e.g.,][]{Vink2018}, super-massive stars \citep[SMSs, see e.g.,][]{Denissenkov2014,Prantzos2017}. \redtxt{Also}, extremely massive \redtxt{stars \citep[EMSs,][]{Gieles_gcmp_2025} and AGB stars \citep{Ventura_2013,Ventura_2018,AlvarezGaray_2024}} have been shown to explain the exceptionally high N abundances \textit{and} to achieve temperatures high enough to reach the MgAl chain in massive GCs.}